yuan-zm/Mitochondria-Segmentation-from-EM-Images-via-Hierarchical-Structured-Contextual-Forest/README.md

  Mitochondria Segmentation from EM Images via Hierarchical Structured Contextual Forest

 This project contains the code used for the experiments in the paper:
-"Mitochondria segmentation from EM images via hierarchical structured contextual forest." in JBHI, by Zhimin Yuan, Jialin Peng.
+"Mitochondria segmentation from EM images via hierarchical structured contextual forest." in JBHI, by Jialin Peng and Zhimin Yuan.

 You can run this code on Linux or Windows.